WORKING WITH YOU

-The old gold standard of having weekly (or more frequent) session is arbitrary and does not reflect authentic and unique individual needs.
+The old gold standard of having a weekly (or more frequent) sessions is arbitrary and does not reflect authentic and unique individual needs.
 Yes, sometimes having some regularity can help us settle into an emotional rhythm.
-However, in our fast-moving modern world where you might already feel stretched in multiple directions with financial, life and work demands, a weekly set-time schedule may seem undoable.
+However, in our fast-moving modern world where you might already feel stretched in multiple directions with financial, life, and work demands, a weekly set-time schedule may seem undoable.

 With less than 24-hour notice, my cancellation policy is to collect the agreed amount of payment.
 The same rule applies to me, where if for any reason I were to miss a session, your next session will be free-of-charge.

 If you are based in the UK and have private health insurance, you may be able to fund a course of sessions.
 I am on the approved registrar of Aviva, Vitality Health, and Aetna Global Benefits.

 HOW LONG WOULD IT TAKE?

 The duration very much depends on what you are after.
 Some people just want one or a few consultations for specific issues, others sign up for a course of 8-10 sessions, or longer-term, open-ended work.